hashicorp/vault/website/source/docs/auth/github.html.md

 The above would make anyone in the "admins" team a root user in Vault (not recommended).

-You can then auth with a user that is a member of the "admin" team using a Personal Access Token with the `read:org` scope.
+You can then auth with a user that is a member of the "admins" team using a Personal Access Token with the `read:org` scope.

 ```
 $ vault auth -method=github token=000000905b381e723b3d6a7d52f148a5d43c4b45